barumau/pandunia/english/104_viceloga.md

 All pronouns can be used for all genders.

-The possessive pronouns consists of the personal pronoun and the possessive particle **de**.
+The possessive pronouns consists of the personal pronoun and the possessive particle **di**.

 | Singular    | Plural       |
 |:------------|:-------------|